How to Bake Chicken Breasts (Juicy Every Time)

 This post may contain affiliate links.
 Please read my disclosure policy.

-- Chicken breasts: Boneless, skinless breasts weighing 8-10 ounces each will cook in about 20 minutes in the oven.
+- Chicken breasts: Use boneless, skinless breasts that are similar in size so they cook evenly.
+Pieces in the 8–10 ounce range will bake in about 20 minutes at my recommended temperature.
 There’s no need to pound them.

 Keep chicken breasts juicy